Using your Personal Health Record

 It is essential to keep your PHR always complete and up-to-date in order to realize the full potential of its usefulness to doctors treating you.
 At the time of consultation, the doctor enters your important health conditions in your PHR.
 Based on this information and other relevant personal variables together with the dates on which your results have been entered last, a programme within the website generates a Test Calendar that displays a list of 'Overdue Tests' and a list of 'Upcoming Tests'.
 The list also displays when the tests become due again.

-A copy of the Test Calendar will be emailed to you every month.
-It can also be accessed via its link in the right menu panel.
+A copy of the Test Calendar will be emailed to you whenever any test result is entered in your PHR.
+It can also be accessed via its link in the right menu.
 Complying with the Test Calendar will ensure that your health monitoring is up-to-date.
 When an 'overdue test' result is entered in your PHR, it disappears from the refreshed list of Overdue Tests and appears in the list of Upcoming Tests.

 Reminders, also located in the right menu, is another useful utility that enables you or your doctor to set up reminders for specific health actions including reviews, specialist appointments and tests that are not covered in the Test Calendar.